 The request shall be made no later than one year from the first day of the serious event.

-The faculty member must have been adequately performing the duties assigned prior to the first day of the serious event.
+The faculty member must have been adequately performing the duties assigned before the first day of the serious event.

 Faculty who are awarded this exclusion shall have no requirements or expectations beyond those of any probationary faculty member.